Corn snake: Intelligence and behavior

 Like many species of the Colubridae, corn snakes exhibit defensive tail vibration behavior.

-Behavioral / chemosensory studies with corn snakes suggest that odor cues are of primary importance for prey detection, whereas visual cues are of secondary importance.
+Behavioral and chemosensory studies with corn snakes suggest that odor cues are of primary importance for prey detection, whereas visual cues are of secondary importance.

-However; a study conducted by Dr. David Holzman of the University of Rochester in 1999 found that snakes' cognitive abilities (in specific regards to spatial learning) actually rival that of birds and rodents.
+A study conducted by Dr. David Holzman of the University of Rochester in 1999 found that snakes' capacity for spatial learning rivals those of birds and rodents.
 Holzman challenged the typical testing method that was being used by biologists to examine snakes' navigational abilities, claiming the structure of the arena itself was biologically in favor of rodents.
-He hypothesized that if the typical arena being used to test the animals was modified to cater to snake's innate biologically driven goals, thus providing them with problem sets that they would likely encounter in their natural environment, this would give a more accurate view of their intelligence.
+He hypothesized that if the typical arena being used to test the animals was modified to cater to snakes' instinctive goals, thus providing them with problem sets that they would likely encounter in their natural environment, this would give a more accurate view of their intelligence.

-The study involved testing 24 captive-bred corn snakes, placing them in a wide-open tub with walls too high for them to climb out.
+The study involved testing 24 captive-bred corn snakes, placing them in an open tub with walls too high for them to climb out.
 Eight holes were cut out underneath, with one hole leading to a shelter.
 An intense light was positioned to shine directly on the arena, exploiting the snake's natural aversion to bright open spaces.
 This provided a biologically meaningful objective for the snakes: to seek out cozy dark shelter.

-Not only did they find that, when given proper incentive, the snakes exhibited an acute ability to learn and navigate their surroundings.
+The study found that when given the incentive of finding shelter, the snakes exhibited an acute ability to learn and navigate their surroundings.
 They also found snakes rely on their sense of vision much more than many herpetologists had previously assumed.
-They did, however, find that younger snakes were able to more quickly locate the holes than older snakes, as the younger snakes were more resourceful in their application of senses – where the older snakes more heavily relied on their sense of sight.
+They found that younger snakes were able to more quickly locate the holes than older snakes, as the younger snakes were more resourceful in their application of senses and older snakes relied more heavily on their sense of sight.

+Locomotion

+Arboreal movement is poorly understood, despite many snakes like the Corn Snake being an arboreal species.
+A study conducted Henry C. Astley and Bruce C. Jayne from the University of Cincinnati found that Corn Snakes (Elaphe guttata) had three qualitative features resembling tunnel concertina locomotion: alternating bends to the left and right, stopping periodically, and some portion of the body always having static contact with the substrate.

+Four adult corn snakes with similar snout–vent lengths, total lengths, mid-body lateral diameters, and masses were placed on different perches.
+The perches were seven different cylinders (diameters 1.6–21 cm) with five inclines (horizontal, ±45° and ±90°).

+Results indicated that when perches were placed at 45° or 90°, snakes were unable to move uphill or downhill only on the larger diameter cylinders.
+Additionally, on horizontal and uphill perches the corn snakes used concertina locomotion of stopping and gripping.
+On downhill movement, the snakes slid numerously and would have to grasp the perch to reduce speed.
+When looking at tunnels, the tunnel width barely affected the speeds of concertina locomotion.